Insecticides and Pesticides: Organochlorines, Organophosphates and Carbamates

 Kasaragod endosulfan tragedy (Kerala, 1976-2010).
 Plantation Corporation of Kerala aerially sprayed endosulfan on cashew plantations in Kasaragod district for two decades.
 Cluster reports of congenital malformations, neurological disability and cancers led to a 2011 Supreme Court order banning endosulfan across India.
 The textbook Indian example of organochlorine bioaccumulation harm.

 Saran mid-day-meal poisoning (Bihar, July 2013).
 Twenty-three schoolchildren in Gandaman village died after eating a meal cooked in oil contaminated with monocrotophos.
 The oil had been stored in a used pesticide container.
-FSSAI tightened school-feeding storage and labelling rules in response.
-NET takeaway: monocrotophos + accidental ingestion + mass-casualty OP poisoning.
+FSSAI tightened school-feeding storage and labelling rules in response. examiners takeaway: monocrotophos + accidental ingestion + mass-casualty OP poisoning.

 Aluminium phosphide in north Indian farming belts.
 Celphos, Quickphos and Sulfas tablets, sold as grain fumigants, are by far the leading suicidal poison across Punjab, Haryana, Rajasthan, Uttar Pradesh and parts of Madhya Pradesh.
 Mortality remains 40-80% even at tertiary centres.
 The Aluminium Phosphide Tablets (Regulation) Order 2002 and later CIBRC reviews tightened packaging, but enforcement is uneven.